 Located less than 30 minutes from Philly, Indian Orchards Farm is a great spot to go apple picking near Philadelphia.
 This orchard specializes in organically grown fruits and vegetables and has a variety of items that can be picked throughout the year.
-Their pick-your-own apple season usually begins in October and goes into November each year.
+Their pick-your-own apple season usually begins in the second half of September and goes into November each year.

 Strites’ Orchard – Harrisburg

 Strites’ Orchard is open on Saturdays and Sundays during their apple season for pick-your-own apples in Harrisburg.